PhuwadonV/x64-Machine-code/README.md

 # Purpose
 - To understand how instruction variable length work.
-  - How ton of instructions fit inside machine encoded
+  - How ton of instructions fit inside machine encoded.
 - To understand how to calculating instruction length.
   - push ebx // 1 byte
   - push r8 // 2 bytes